NaughtyZZ/3D_facial_shape_attribute_translation_ssgmap/README.md

-# Unpaired Multi-domain Attribute Translation of 3D Facial Shapes with a Square and Symmetric Geometric Map (ICCV2023)
+# Unpaired Multi-domain Attribute Translation of 3D Facial Shapes with a Square and Symmetric Geometric Map

 by Zhenfeng Fan, Zhiheng Zhang, Shuang Yang, Chongyang Zhong and Shihong Xia

 ## Introduction

-This repository is built for the official implementation of the paper "Unpaired Multi-domain Attribute Translation of 3D Facial Shapes with a Square and Symmetric Geometric Map" published at *International Conference on Computer Vision* in October, 2023.
+This repository is built for the official implementation of the paper "Unpaired Multi-domain Attribute Translation of 3D Facial Shapes with a Square and Symmetric Geometric Map".
 To view the full version of this paper, please visit the website, which provides the online version.

 ## Abstract